league-curriculum/Python-Apprentice/docs/source/getting_started.md

 <img class = "c400" src="https://images.jointheleague.org/module-navigation/vscode.png">

 You are ready to start your lessons.
+You editor window should be displaying the README file, and at the bottom of that file it will tell you which lesson to start with.

 ## Tip